YahooArchive/storage-lru/README.md

 ## Features

 ### Pluggable Underline Storage
-You can use your own storage of choice with StorageLRU, as long as it conforms to an asyncronous version of the localStorage API (if your storage solution is syncronous, see below).
-Specifically, it should provide the following interface:
+You can use your own storage of choice with StorageLRU, as long as it conforms to an asyncronous API.

+For syncronous storage solutions (such as html5 localStorage), we also provide  the `asyncify` util, which simply wraps your syncronous storage object inside an asyncronous interface.

+Following is the async API details:
 ```js
 getItem : function (key, callback) - get the item with the associated key;
 setItem : function (key, item, callback) - set an item to the passed in key;